Mucormycosis: Risk factors

 Predisposing factors for mucormycosis include immune deficiencies, a low neutrophil count, and metabolic acidosis.
 Risk factors include poorly controlled diabetes mellitus (particularly DKA), organ transplant, iron overload, such cancers as lymphomas, kidney failure, liver disease, severe malnutrition, and long term corticosteroid and immunosuppressive therapy.
 Other risk factors include tuberculosis (TB), deferoxamine and to a lesser extent HIV/AIDS.
 Cases of mucormycosis in fit and healthy people are less common.

-Corticosteroids are commonly used in the treatment of COVID-19 and reduce damage caused by the body's own immune response to the virus.
-They are immunosuppressant and increase blood sugar levels in both diabetic and non-diabetic patients.
-It is thought that both these effects may contribute to cases of mucormycosis.
+Corticosteroids are commonly used in the treatment of COVID-19 and reduce damage caused by the body's immune response to the virus.
+They suppress the immune system and increase blood sugar levels in both diabetic and non-diabetic patients.
+These effects may increase a person's vulnerability to developing a case of mucormycosis.

 Mechanism

 Most people are frequently exposed to Mucorales without developing the disease.
 Mucormycosis is generally spread by breathing in, eating food contaminated by, or getting spores of molds of the Mucorales type in an open wound.
 It is not transmitted between people.

-The precise mechanism by which diabetics become susceptible is unclear.
+The precise mechanism by which people with diabetes mellitus become susceptible is unclear.
 In vivo, a high sugar level alone does not permit the growth of the fungus, but acidosis alone does.
 People with high sugar levels frequently have high iron levels, also known to be a risk factor for developing mucormycosis.
 In people taking deferoxamine, the iron removed is captured by siderophores on Rhizopus species, which then use the iron to grow.

 Diagnosis

-There is no blood test that can confirm the diagnosis.
+No blood test can confirm the diagnosis.
 Diagnosis requires identifying the mold in the affected tissue by biopsy and confirming it with a fungal culture.
 Because the causative fungi occur all around and may therefore contaminate cultures underway, a culture alone is not decisive.
-Tests may also include culture and direct detection of the fungus in lung fluid, blood, serum, plasma and urine.
+Tests may also include culture and direct detection of the fungus in lung fluid, blood, serum, plasma, and urine.
 Blood tests include a complete blood count to look specifically for neutropenia.
 Other blood tests include iron levels, blood glucose, bicarbonate, and electrolytes.
 Endoscopic examination of the nasal passages may be needed.